-In our model, we have a reputation-concerned decision-maker who decides whether to ask for advice or not, like in Levy (2004), and reputation-concerned advisors who are tempted to herd on the public belief in their reporting behavior, like in the papers by Ottaviani and Sørensen.
-The crucial distinction of our paper is the strategic interaction between reputation-concerned agents.4 In our model, the strategy of the decision-maker (to ask for advice or not depending on her signal) impacts on the advisors' behavior.
-Absent such influence, the problem of excessive advice-seeking would not exist, and the results would be similar to the ones in Levy (2004), i.e., the decision-maker's reputation concerns could only harm.
+In light of these works, when both the advisors and the decision-maker have reputation concerns, one may expect that the problem of insufficient information transmission is exacerbated.
+We show that the opposite can occur.
+We have a reputation-concerned decision-maker who decides whether to ask for advice or not, like in Levy (2004), and reputation-concerned advisors who are tempted to herd on the public belief in their reporting behavior, like in the papers by Ottaviani and Sørensen.
+The crucial distinction of our paper is the strategic interaction between reputation-concerned agents.
+In our